fbpx

 Applications: The easiest way to apply is by going through the Studielink system, an online enrolment procedure that allows you to apply for any course at a Dutch university with just one click.
 Certain programs are competitive and have limited seats with early deadlines (typically 15 January).
 Be sure to look through the university websites or ask an education consultant for specific needs.

-Cost of Study in Netherland
+Cost of Study in Netherlands

 Tuition Fees: Non-EU international students should expect to pay between €6,000 to €15,000 per year for a bachelor’s degree and between €9,000 to €20,000 per year for a master’s degree.
 Professional courses, such as those for MBA or Medicine, may be more expensive.